JayaprakashKV/GlueETLcourse/README.md

 This readme file will help you follow along the course and execute the steps in the same order as i did.

-1. Upload inout sample data to S3
+1. Upload input sample data to S3